 The Outer Banks is home to some of the most beautiful beaches in the country, there’s no doubt about it (but we can’t help to be biased here).
 While the beach is one of the best Instagram posts you can have, there are a few more spots that’ll definitely improve your feed on your next Outer Banks vacation.
+We’ve updated our blog from March 2017 with some of the best spots of 2020!
+Once you visit the below spots, be sure to tag us on instagram at @resortrealtyobx and use the hashtag #ResortOBX to be featured on our page and in our brochure!
 Check out our top 10 Insta-Worthy Outer Banks spots and get ready for the likes to pour in.

 Seeing the wild horses in Corolla is a must!
 It’s so cool to see them roaming around free and swimming in the ocean.
 Just make sure when you do take photos, you zoom in.
 You have to stay at least 50 feet away from the wild horses.
 It’s illegal and dangerous to get any closer than that.